iuliia-sokol/Kapusta/README.md

 # Kapu$ta Project

-Keeping your financial life organized can help you save time and money.
+Keeping your financial life organised can help you save time and money.

 Kapu$ta is a finance management App, that can be helpful for saving and managing information of user's financial activities and provides financial infographics for selected period of time.
 It's main goal, lets say, is to keep user from overspending.